-Adobe Photoshop Sketch lets you create expressive drawings anywhere using natural drawing tools like pencils, pens, markers and watercolor brushes to get all the textures and blending effects you’d get on paper.
+Photoshop Sketch lets you create expressive drawings anywhere using natural drawing tools like pencils, pens, markers, and watercolor brushes to get all the textures and blending effects you’d get on paper.

 Sketch in action.

-Sketch gives you drawing tools that interact naturally with the canvas, including a graphite pencil, ink pen, blending markers and tools formerly in Adobe Illustrator Line.
+Sketch gives you drawing tools that interact naturally with the canvas, including a graphite pencil, ink pen, and blending markers.
 Built-in brushes open up even more creative possibilities.
 Use Split View to keep your drawings and toolbox side by side on the same screen.
 Then send your sketches directly to desktop Photoshop CC to take them to the next level.

 See what other artists and designers are creating in the community gallery.
 Upload your art to Behance as a work in progress to get feedback right in the app.